jeffsonyu/VTacO/README.md

-# Revealing the occluded truth: an adaptive stretchable tactile array for visual-tactile learning of human manipulation
+# Capturing forceful interaction with arbitrary objects using a deep learning-powered stretchable tactile array
 This repository contains the implementation of the paper:

-**Revealing the occluded truth: an adaptive stretchable tactile array for visual-tactile learning of human manipulation**
+**Capturing forceful interaction with arbitrary objects using a deep learning-powered stretchable tactile array**